EbiSadeghi/Reoccuring-Cancer-Classifier/README.md

 The interesting thing is that 30% of the time, the algorithm will say that the cancer will reccur.
 The algorithm did not simply choose a single answer to stick with.
 Cancer is a complex issue, and the data was not one that could be reasonably seperated by what is essentially a straight line.
 So the optimization process essentially adjusted the vector, so that 70% of the time, when I ask whether or not the cancer will reccur, the data will fall on the non-reccurring side of the line.
 The K-nearest neighbours, although having its own flaws, is much more appropriate for the data at hand.

-I modified the dataset so that it would be purely comprised of numbers, no strings or ranges of numbers (i.e. 1-5) as indexes.

 # Acknowledgments
 Code:
 This code is heavily based off of Sentdex's algorithm for classifying between benign and malignant cancer.
-I essentially modified that code to work with another dataset with different data.
+I essentially modified that code to work with another breast-cancer dataset.
 His website has many useful tutorials, and I highly recommend them: https://pythonprogramming.net/

+I also modified the dataset so that it would be purely comprised of numbers, no strings or ranges of numbers (i.e. 1-5) as indexes.
+This way the algorithm would be prepared to work with the data.

 Data:
 Citation Request: